 Corporate responsibility is an integral part of the Group’s culture and we work to ensure that we comply with all legal and regulatory requirements and follow best practice.
 We are also focused on ensuring that our suppliers and business partners adopt similar values.

 We have a robust framework of policies, procedures and contractual requirements in place which already contribute towards the prevention of slavery or human trafficking within the Group and our supply chain.
-These include our recruitment, reporting of improper activities, ethics, health and safety and procurement policies, which have been updated to ensure that they specifically incorporate references to address the issues relating to modern slavery and human trafficking.
+These include our recruitment, reporting of improper activities, ethics, health and safety and procurement policies, which are regularly reviewed and updated to ensure that they specifically incorporate references to address the issues relating to modern slavery and human trafficking.

-As part of the Group’s initiative to identify and mitigate risk, it has reviewed its existing business and supply chain to identify the key risk areas and the level of risk within the Group’s operations.
-We have also carried out a review of our internal policies and have undertaken a due diligence review to ensure that our suppliers and sub-contractors are fully accountable for compliance with the legislation.
+As part of the Group’s initiative to identify and mitigate risk, it continues to review its existing business and supply chain to identify the key risk areas and the level of risk within the Group’s operations.
+We have also carried out a periodical review of our internal policies and have undertaken a due diligence review to ensure that our suppliers and sub-contractors are fully accountable for compliance with the legislation.
 We build long-standing relationships with our suppliers and sub-contractors and make clear our expectations to our business partners of the importance of adhering to the highest standards of corporate responsibility.

 We also undertake extensive pre-qualification checks prior to appointing suppliers and sub-contractors to work with the Group.